 Late in November, 7-year-old Octavius Stone of New Castle, Pa. was mowed down in a friend’s front yard by Virgil Coonfare, 66, who is believed to have been under the influence of a narcotic painkiller and another unspecified central nervous system depressant.

 Witnesses recall seeing Coonfare accelerate when he entered the yard, hitting the boys on concrete steps.
-Reports say Coonfare didn’t stop but was chased by a neighbor who was able to stop the vehicle.
-He said Coonfare, wearing one shoe and one sock, was stumbling and mumbling, with no idea where he was.
+Reports say Coonfare didn’t stop but was chased by a neighbor who could stop the vehicle.
+He said Coonfare, wearing one shoe and one sock was stumbling and mumbling, with no idea where he was.

 These medications are taken responsibly by millions of Americans each year.
 When taken according to label recommendations for a short period of time, they rarely cause problems.
 But if taken for an extended period of time or abused, they can quickly lead to a spiraling problem with opiate addiction.

-Opiates depress the central nervous system and can affect judgment, motor skills, alertness, concentration and reaction time.
+Opiates depress the central nervous system and affect judgment, motor skills, alertness, concentration, and reaction time.
 People are advised not to drive until they know how the medication will affect them.

 How Is Impairment Detected?